alpha0010/robo-hummer/web/resources/paper/paper-6-future.md

 script must reinitialize indicies on each run, adding inefficiency.
 Converting to also be a micro server (ideally via [AIOHTTP](https://github.com/aio-libs/aiohttp)) could improve performance.

+Further exploration of pitch detection algorithms could provide a viable replacement for neural network based note recognition.
+Our experiments with YIN (and related techniques) were minimal, and so could see improvements.